danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 | 6     | Unified button system with shared `.btn` base         |
 | 7     | Replace hard-coded hex values with CSS variables      |

+Before AI assistants, I wouldn't have attempted a refactor like this.
+I'd have looked at csscaffold, thought "that's the right approach — I'll use it on my next project" — and done a conservative cleanup of what was there instead.
+Why?
+Because retrofitting an entire CSS architecture onto an existing codebase risks breaking things that used to work, and at the end the app still looks the same.
+But having a capable AI assistant changes the calculus.

 ## The hard part: proving nothing broke

-Here's what makes CSS refactors treacherous.
+Here's what makes CSS refactors risky.
 There's no compiler to catch a mistake.
-Things just quietly look wrong — and often subtly wrong, in a way that slips past a quick manual browse.
-A 2px layout shift, a slightly different `line-height`, a border radius that got crisper.
-Nothing that throws an error.
-Nothing that breaks a test.
+Things just quietly look wrong, and can be missed when just checking "does it look ok?".
+A 2px layout shift, a slightly different `line-height`, a shadow that disappeared.

-You might think: I already have Playwright tests, or some E2E suite — won't those catch regressions?
+You might think: I already have Playwright tests (or some other tooling for browser based tests) — won't those catch regressions?
 Not this kind.
 E2E tests verify *functionality*: can you click this button, does this form submit, does this page navigate correctly.
 They say nothing about whether the button looks right, whether the spacing changed, or whether a color was silently overridden.
-CSS regressions are visual, and visual is exactly what functional tests skip.

 With seven phases to work through, I needed a way to verify after every single change that nothing had shifted visually.
 Doing that manually — opening a browser, clicking through the app, eyeballing it — isn't just tedious.
 It's unreliable, because the app isn't just one page.
 It has states that require interaction to reach: a navigation drawer that has to be opened, a list view that looks completely different when populated vs. empty, form states that are only visible after a specific dropdown selection.
 A manual check that misses any of those states isn't really a check at all.